-Spinach: I used fresh spinach that I cut into chiffonade, pronounced (schiff 0′ nod).
-Chiffonade is process whereby you stack the vegetables such as spinach on top of each, roll the vegetable (spinach) up, then slice.
+Spinach: I used fresh spinach that I cut into chiffonade, pronounced (schiff 0' nod).
+Chiffonade is a process whereby you stack the vegetables such as spinach on top of each, roll the vegetable (spinach) up, then slice.

 Frozen spinach can be used instead of fresh spinach; however, it's important to defrost the frozen spinach and DRY EXTREMELY well using paper towels to get rid of all the water.